What is Forest Bathing?

 Who is my guide?

-My name is Judy Beaudette, founder of Forest Bathing Northwest LLC and board member of Friends of North Creek Forest, a local nonprofit that helped preserve 64 acres of urban woodland in Bothell, WA (which is now a public park called North Creek Forest).
-Trained as a K -12 educator, I’ve been leading forest bathing walks for visitors ages 16 -- 90 years old since 2017.
+My name is Judy Beaudette, founder of Forest Bathing Northwest LLC and former board member of Friends of North Creek Forest, a local nonprofit that helped lead the efforts to preserve 64 acres of urban woodland in Bothell, WA (which is now a public park called North Creek Forest).
+Trained as a K -12 educator, I’ve been leading forest bathing walks for visitors ages 16 to 90 years old since 2017.
 One participant described a walk with me in this Seattle Times article.